Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Review of the Common Practice for Matched Observational Studies with Continuous Treatments

-In matched observational studies with continuous treatments, a common framework for forming matched pairs or sets is to use statistical non-bipartite matching (\citealp{lu2001matching, lu2011optimal, greevy2023optimal, zhang2023statistical}).
-In a non-bipartite matching framework, individuals with different treatment doses but with the same or similar values of covariates are matched.
-This procedure is typically carried out by selecting the optimal or nearly optimal matched pairs/sets allocation that minimizes the total distances (e.g., total Mahalanobis distances) between matched individuals' covariates, sometimes weighted by the distances in matched individuals' treatment doses to improve statistical efficiency.
-For example works of non-bipartite matching, see \citet{lu2001matching, lu2011optimal}, \citet{baiocchi2010building}, \citet{rosenbaum2020modern}, \cite{zhang2022bridging, zhang2023statistical}, \citet{greevy2023optimal}, and \citet{heng2023instrumental}, among many others.

-After non-bipartite matching, suppose that there are $I$ matched pairs.
-For the individual $j$ in matched pair $i$, let $Z_{ij}$ be the observed treatment dose (i.e., continuous treatment).
-Let $\mathbf{x}_{ij}=(x_{ij1}, \dots, x_{ijK})$ be the observed covariates for the individual $ij$.
-In an exactly matched study, the two paired individuals have the same values of observed covariates (i.e., $\mathbf{x}_{i1}=\mathbf{x}_{i2}$) but differ in their treatment doses (i.e., $Z_{i1}\neq Z_{i2})$ \citep{rosenbaum1989sensitivity, gastwirth1998dual, lu2001matching}.
-Let $z_{i}^{*}=Z_{i1}\wedge Z_{i2}$ and $z^{**}_{i}=Z_{i1}\vee Z_{i2}$ denote the lower and the higher treatment dose among the two paired individuals $i1$ and $i2$.
-Conditional on $\mathbf{x}_{i1}=\mathbf{x}_{i2}$, under the no unobserved covariates assumption, the two paired individuals have the same probability of receiving the higher (or lower) treatment dose, i.e.,
+Now, we review the commonly used randomization-based estimation and inference framework assuming exact non-bipartite matching.
+That is, one assumes that the covariates are exactly matched within each matched pair.
+Suppose there are $I$ matched pairs formed by non-bipartite matching.
+For individual $j\in\{1,2\}$ in matched pair $i$, let $Z_{ij}$ be the observed treatment dose, and let $\mathbf{x}_{ij}=(x_{ij1}, \dots, x_{ijK})$ denote the $K$-dimensional observed covariates.
+In an exactly matched study, the two individuals in each pair have identical covariate values, where $\mathbf{x}_{i1}=\mathbf{x}_{i2}$, but differ in treatment doses, meaning $Z_{i1}\neq Z_{i2}$ \citep{rosenbaum1989sensitivity, gastwirth1998dual, lu2001matching}.
+For paired individuals $i1$ and $i2$, the lower and higher treatment dose are denoted as $z_{i}^{*}=Z_{i1}\wedge Z_{i2}$ and $z^{**}_{i}=Z_{i1}\vee Z_{i2}$, respectively.
+Under exact matching and the ignorability assumption \citep{rosenbaum1983central, rosenbaum2002observational}, the two paired individuals have equal probabilities of receiving either the higher or lower treatment dose.
+That is,